History Of Wedding Traditions: Father-Daughter and Mother-Son Dances

 How do I pick a song?

-For either dance, have a discussion with your Father, or Mother, and figure out if there is a song that is meaningful to the both of you.
-It can be nice and slow or more upbeat.
-It is nice to use a song that can bring you both back to a moment, or simply something that you both recognize.
-Or, if you do not even want to stress about picking a song, no worries!
-There are plenty of instrumental songs that can just act as background music while the two of you are dancing.
+For either dance, have a discussion with your father or mother and figure out if there is a song that is meaningful to both of you.
+It can be slow or more upbeat…anything goes!
+It’s nice to use a song that brings you both back to a moment or something you both recognize, but don’t stress if you can’t come up with anything; there are plenty of websites out there with great ideas.

 When should the dances happen?

-Typically, the Father-Daughter Dance occurs right after the First Dance, with the Mother-Son Dance following that.
-However, if you do not want it happening right after the first dance, you can also do it after the toasts.
+Typically, the father-daughter dance occurs right after you and your spouse have your first dance, with the mother-son dance following.
+However, if you don’t want it to happen right after the first dance, you can also do it after the toasts.

-Normally the dance will last as long as the song.
-A recent trend is to either find a shorter version of the song or go with an edited version as guests’ attention span starts to shorten after the first minute or so of dancing and you need to incorporate the two dances into your overall timing and schedule.
+Historically, the dance would last as long as the song, but a more recent trend is to either find a shorter version of the song or go with an edited version, as guests’ attention span starts to shorten after the first minute or so of dancing.

 What are some alternatives?

-No wedding tradition is a one-size-fits-all, and it is good to know your other options.
+No wedding tradition is one-size-fits-all, and it’s good to know your other options.
 It is important to acknowledge that some brides and grooms may not have a relationship with their parents, or they may sadly no longer have them in their lives.
-The bride can choose to dance with a father-figure such as an uncle or brother, or even her mother.
-While the son can also choose to dance with a mother-figure such as an aunt, grandma, or sister.
-Or don’t even include the tradition at all, it is your night to create your own traditions.
+The bride can choose to dance with a father-figure, such as an uncle or brother, or even her mother.
+The son can also choose to dance with a mother-figure, such as an aunt, grandmother, or sister.
+Or don’t even include the tradition at all; it is your night to create your own traditions.

-Peighton Ballant is an Event Specialist with the Dubsdread Catering Team and is currently working on her Event Management degree at UCF.
-Peighton enjoys working with prospective couples to discover what they are most interested in bringing to their special day, and how to make those ideas come to life.
-Contact her today at events@historicdubsdread.comWedding History Dance 3Wedding History Dance 5
+Peighton Ballant is an Event Specialist with the Events by Dubsdread team and has an Event Management degree from UCF.
+Peighton enjoys working with clients to discover what they are most interested in bringing to their special event, and how to make those ideas come to life.
+Contact her today at Peighton@EventsbyDubsdread.com

 Share the Post: